Hamilton Dog Bite Lawyers

 - Liability does not depend upon knowledge that their dog was prone to biting or attacking.
 In other words, the owner is still liable for damages, whether or not they knew their dog bites or attacks.

-- The court will reduce damages owed to the victim if it’s found that the victim is responsible in some way for the attack or bite.
+- The court will reduce damages owed to the victim if it’s found that the dog bite victim is responsible in some way for the attack or bite.
 The owner’s financial responsibility can also be eliminated, depending on the situation.
 If a victim sustains dog bites during the course of a criminal act, for instance, the owner would not be held liable.

 Who are “Dog Owners”?

-Under the law of Ontario, a dog owner is defined as a person possessing or harbouring a dog.
+According to Ontario’s laws, a dog owner is defined as a person possessing or harbouring a dog.
 What does “harbouring” mean?
 When a person exercises some control and care over the dog— as opposed to simply allowing it to be present in the home—they are harbouring a dog.

 If a dog owner is a minor, however, the responsibility of the dog falls on the person who is responsible for the minor.
 When there is more than one owner, each one is responsible and liable for the dog’s behaviour.